Musical notation: Ancient Near East

 The earliest form of musical notation can be found in a cuneiform tablet that was created at Nippur, in Babylonia (today's Iraq), in about 1400 BCE.
 The tablet represents fragmentary instructions for performing music, showing it was composed in harmonies of thirds using a diatonic scale.

 A tablet from about 1250 BCE shows a more developed form of notation.
 Although the interpretation of the notation system is still controversial, it is clear that the notation indicates the names of strings on a lyre, the tuning of which is described in other tablets.
 Research indicates these notations had dual purposes for liturgical and secular musical pieces since music was essential in both religious ceremonies and courtly activities.
 Although they are fragmentary, these tablets represent the earliest notated melodies found anywhere in the world.

 A photograph of the original stone at Delphi containing the second of the two Delphic Hymns to Apollo.
 The music notation is the line of occasional symbols above the main, uninterrupted line of Greek lettering.

 Ancient Greece

-Ancient Greek musical notation was in use from at least the 6th century BCE until approximately the 4th century CE; only one complete composition (Seikilos epitaph) and a number of fragments using this notation survive.
+Ancient Greek musical notation was in use from at least the 6th century BCE until approximately the 4th century CE; only few complete compositions (Seikilos epitaph, two Invocations to the Muse by Mesomedes, the Bellermann exercises) and around 40 fragmentary pieces using this notation survive.

 The notation for sung music consists of letter symbols for the pitches, placed above text syllables.
 Rhythm is indicated in a rudimentary way only, with long and short symbols.
 The Seikilos epitaph has been variously dated between the 2nd century BCE to the 2nd century CE.

 Three hymns by Mesomedes of Crete exist in manuscript.
 The Delphic Hymns, dated to the 2nd century BCE also use this notation, but they are not completely preserved.

 Ancient Greek notation appears to have fallen out of use around the time of the decline of the Western Roman Empire.